jwlockhart/data_example_code/web_of_science/README.md

 ## Data
 - Data come from the University of Michigan's copy of the [Web of Science](https://www.webofknowledge.com/).
 Rather than using the API, our library has purchased access to a dump of the data.
+- I also merge in two public data sources:
+	- The Library of Congress `books_all` database: https://www.loc.gov/cds/products/MDSConnect-books_all.html
+	- The SJR Journal Rank data: https://www.scimagojr.com/journalrank.php

 ## Tools
 - The notebooks in this directory heavily rely on PySpark for data processing.
 You'll need a cluster with the appropriate software to run this code.